shaikshowkathali08/ARM-Based-Real-Time-Digital-Automotive-Instrument-Cluster-with-CAN-Protocol-Integration/README.md

 # ARM-Based-Real-Time-Digital-Automotive-Instrument-Cluster-with-CAN-Protocol-Integration
 Developed an ARM-based real-time digital automotive instrument cluster using Embedded C and CAN protocol to monitor speed, RPM, fuel level, and temperature.
 Integrated sensor interfacing, CAN communication, and LCD/TFT display for reliable real-time vehicle data monitoring.

-# 🚗 ARM-Based Real-Time Digital Automotive Instrument Cluster using CAN Protocol
+## Overview

-An embedded automotive system developed using the **LPC21xx ARM7 microcontroller** and **CAN (Controller Area Network) protocol** to implement a real-time digital instrument cluster.
-The project is divided into two communicating nodes: **Node A (Transmitter ECU)** and **Node B (Receiver ECU/Dashboard Unit)**.
-Node A acquires sensor and switch data, processes it, and transmits vehicle parameters over the CAN bus, while Node B receives the CAN messages and displays the vehicle status on an LCD along with indicator and headlight control visualization.
+This project implements a real-time automotive instrument cluster using the LPC21xx ARM7 microcontroller and CAN (Controller Area Network) protocol.
+The system is divided into two communicating nodes: Node A (Transmitter ECU) and Node B (Receiver ECU/Dashboard Unit).

+Node A acquires sensor and switch data, processes it, and transmits vehicle parameters over the CAN bus.
+Node B receives the CAN messages and displays vehicle information on an LCD while controlling indicators and headlight status.

 ---

-# 📌 Project Architecture
+# Project Architecture

 ```text
 +-------------------+         CAN BUS         +----------------------+